MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Update-MgBetaEducationUserRubric.md

 After the assignment is published, an immutable copy of the rubric is made that is attached to that specific assignment.
 That rubric can be retrieved using GET /education/classes/{id}/assignments/{id}/rubric, but it cannot be updated.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgEducationUserRubric](/powershell/module/Microsoft.Graph.Education/Update-MgEducationUserRubric?view=graph-powershell-v1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)